Some call it keto acne, keto hives, keto itch, or the scientific name, “prurigo pigmentosa”. But whatever you call it…

 No matter what you read on the topic of keto rash, you’ll inevitably encounter advice to improve your personal hygiene.
 This includes advice to take more showers, wash your body with soap and water more regularly, and even keep your fingernails short.

 While improving your personal hygiene is always recommended for all humans, we don’t suspect you’ll find much benefit for keto rash.
 And if you’re not trimming your fingernails already, keto rash isn’t the reason you need to start.

 Here’s the truth...eating more carbs will work to treat keto rash.
 But if your goal is to stay in ketosis, then eating more carbs is NOT a viable treatment at all.

 If you simply stop eating keto and embrace a Standard American Diet (SAD), any instance of keto rash will likely disappear.
 But over time, you’ll have bigger problems - as the consequences of this diet may wreak havoc on your health.

 As well, the reason keto rash disappears with increased carb intake is most likely due to the protein-sparing effect of carbs.
 Meaning, that because more carbohydrates are present to be used for energy, some protein is spared from fuel metabolism and able to be used for other important functions.

-So...while increasing carbs may seem like a tempting strategy, there is an equally easy solution that will allow you to maintain ketosis AND treat that annoying keto rash.
+So...while increasing carbs may seem like a tempting strategy, there is an equally easy solution that may allow you to maintain ketosis AND improve that annoying keto rash.

 And here it is…